-UPDATE — I’d like to quickly create a setup for the point I’m trying to convey.
-I’m in no way, shape or form attempting to bash or dissuade people from going to college.
+UPDATE — I’d like to quickly create a preamble for the point I’m trying to convey.
+I’m in no way, shape, or form attempting to bash or dissuade people from going to college.
 This isn’t an examination of college education itself.
-What I’m really addressing is the faulty societal views that SOME have of a what a college education “means”.
+What I’m really addressing is the faulty societal views that some people have of what a college education “means.”
 To be clear, I think for some, there are plenty of wonderful reasons to go to college.

 Ironically, many people (including some who were formally educated with college degrees) have a very limited way of looking at education.
-The line of thinking that you’re a loser, not very intelligent and unlikely to get a job outside of mopping floors or flipping burgers because you dropped out of school or never graduated/went to college is very common in our society.
+The line of thinking that you’re a loser, not very intelligent, and unlikely to get a job outside of mopping floors or flipping burgers because you dropped out of school or never graduated or went to college, is very common in our society.
 Ironic, because nothing could be more ignorant.
 This idea that someone who went to college is “smarter” than someone who has not is a tired one, one that I’ve seen disproved many times.

-The truth is, many of us drop out (yes I’m a dropout too) because we’ve carefully considered our options and decided to not be trapped by conformity or parent/teacher scare tactics of being a burnout unless you go to a great college and made our own paths instead.
-I was only 19 when I had my career path mapped out, and I’m 100% self taught.
+The truth is, many of us drop out (yes I’m a dropout too) because we’ve carefully considered our options and decided to not be trapped by conformity or the parent/teacher scare tactics of being a burnout unless you go to a great college and made our own paths instead.
+I was only 19 when I had my career path mapped out, and I’m 100% self-taught.

-I’m 26 now and most of my friends are still scrambling to figure it out, in college or have completed college, but decided that wasn’t really their passion or those that did the exact, by the book steps to success, which is great (I’ll discuss those career types later).
+I’m in my mid-twenties now and most of my friends are still scrambling to figure it out, in college, or have completed college, but decided that wasn’t really their passion or those that did the exact, by the book steps to success, which is great (I’ll discuss those career types later).

 I say, decide what you want to do first and then build from there.
-If it isn’t even a job anyone has heard of before, so what, invent it and then do it, that’s essentially all anything ever was in the first place.
+If it isn’t even a job anyone has heard of before, so what, invent it and then do it, that’s essentially all anything ever was in the first place, an invention.
 Someone made something up or did it out of necessity and then it became their job.

-Now here’s where the archaic education system is mandatory.
-If you want to be a doctor or lawyer or accountant, most, if not all businesses/establishments require a specific college degree.
-If you want a career like that where you know it’s a prerequisite, there’s really no other choice, it doesn’t matter how much experience you have.
+Now, here’s where the archaic education system is mandatory.
+If you want to be a doctor or lawyer or accountant, most, if not all businesses require a specific college degree.
+If you want a career like that where you know it’s a prerequisite, there’s really no other choice; it doesn’t matter how much experience you have.

-So with the mandatory formal education exception out of the way, here’s the bottom line; experience is the very best education anyone can get.
-So, if what you want to do won’t require a bunch of red tape, what are you waiting for?
+So, with the mandatory formal education exception out of the way, here’s the bottom line: experience is the very best education anyone can get.
+If what you want to do won’t require a bunch of red tape, what are you waiting for?
 Just start doing it.